-If you buy land in Spain Law may surprise you e.g. the Right of Withdrawal granted any adjacent owner of a plot for sale on green-belt land.
+If you buy land in Spain this law may surprise you e.g. the Right of Withdrawal granted any adjacent owner of a plot for sale on green-belt land.

-We recently assisted a client who wanted to buy land in Spain but was concerned about the impact of Spanish law as the land was situation in the green-belt and where there was a cabin which he intended to convert into his habitual residence.
+We recently assisted a client who was buying property in Spain – specifically he wanted to buy land in Spain – but was concerned about the impact of Spanish law as the land was situation in the green-belt and where there was a cabin which he intended to convert into his habitual residence.
 Unfortunately he carried out the purchase without the assistance of a lawyer and after signing the property deeds before the notary public and submitted it for registration in the land registry, one of the neighbours decided to exercise their right of withdrawal and acquire the property instead of the original buyer.

 Is this really possible?
 If so, what is the deadline to exercise the right of withdrawal?
 If the plot of land was in regular urban land, would there a right of withdrawal?
 Many questions such as these were raised.